Border control: North America

 Hyder, Alaska, has no border controls for travellers entering from Canada, and travellers flying between Hyder and other Alaskan cities by seaplane undergo internal border control.

 Multiple types of internal border controls exist in the United States.
 While the American territories of Guam and the Northern Mariana Islands follow the same visa policy as the mainland, together, they also maintain their own visa waiver programme for certain nationalities.
-Since the two territories are outside the customs territory of the United States, there are customs inspections when travelling between them, and the rest of the U.S. American Samoa has its own customs and immigration regulations, thus travelling between it and other American jurisdictions involves both customs and immigration inspections.
-The Virgin Islands are a special case, falling within the American immigration zone and solely following American visa policy, but being a customs free territory.
+Since the two territories are outside the customs territory of the United States, there are customs inspections when travelling between them.
+The rest of the U.S. American Samoa has its own customs and immigration regulations, thus travelling between it and other American jurisdictions involves both customs and immigration inspections.
+The Virgin Islands are a special case: they fall within the American immigration zone and follow American visa policy, but are a customs-free territory.
 As a result, there are no immigration checks between the two, but travellers arriving in Puerto Rico or the American mainland directly from the Virgin Islands are subject to border control for customs inspection.
 The United States also maintains interior checkpoints, similar to those maintained by Bhutan, along its borders with Mexico and Canada, subjecting people to border controls even after they have entered the country.

 The Akwesasne nation; with territory in Ontario, Quebec, and New York; features several de facto internal border controls.
 As a result of protests by Akwesasne residents on their rights to cross the border unimpeded, as provided under the 1795 Jay Treaty, the Canada Border Services Agency closed its post on Cornwall Island, instead requiring travellers to proceed to the checkpoint in the city of Cornwall.
-As a consequence of the arrangement, residents of the island are required to clear border controls when proceeding North to the Ontarian mainland, as well as when proceeding South to Akwesasne territory in New York, thus constituting internal controls both from a Canadian perspective and from the perspective of the Akwesasne nation.
-Similarly, travelling between Canada and the Quebec portion of the Akwesasne nation requires driving through the state of New York, meaning that individuals will be required to clear American controls when leaving Quebec proper and to clear Canadian border controls when entering Quebec proper, though Canada does not impose border controls when entering the Quebec portion of the Akwesasne nation.
-Nevertheless, for residents who assert a Haudenosaunee national identity distinct from Canadian or American citizenship, the intricate network of Canadian and American border controls are seen as a foreign-imposed system of internal border controls, similar to the Israeli checkpoints in Palestinian territory.
+As a consequence of the arrangement, residents of the island are required to clear border controls when proceeding North to the Ontario mainland, as well as when proceeding South to Akwesasne territory in New York, thereby constituting internal controls from both a Canadian and an Akwesasne perspective.
+Similarly, travelling between Canada and the Quebec portion of the Akwesasne nation requires driving through the state of New York, meaning individuals must clear American controls when leaving Quebec proper and Canadian border controls when entering Quebec proper.
+However, Canada does not impose border controls when entering the Quebec portion of the Akwesasne Nation.
+Nevertheless, for residents who assert a Haudenosaunee national identity distinct from Canadian or American citizenship, the intricate network of Canadian and American border controls is seen as a foreign-imposed system of internal border controls, similar to the Israeli checkpoints in Palestinian territory.